Blog Article

 The Highest-Leverage Data Project Most Organisations Haven't Started

-Ask most organisations how many systems hold customer data and they'll name three or four: a CRM, an e-commerce platform, a marketing tool.
-Ask whether "the customer" in one is the same person in another, and confidence drops fast.
+Ask most organisations how many systems hold customer data and they'll probably name around three: a CRM, an ecommerce platform, a marketing tool.
+Ask whether 'the customer' in one is the same person in another, and confidence drops fast.

 The organisation's systems mapped out to six, each running in its own lane:

-• A ticketing/CRM platform recording who bought what, when
+• A ticketing/CRM platform recording who bought what and when.

 One root cause, four symptoms